share this post

 Can I Use This Recipe With Another Flour?

 No, this recipe has been designed for cassava flour which has a different nutrition profile than almond flour or wheat flour.
+Follow my other recipe suggestions below if you prefer to use another flour.

 Why Did My Tortillas Crack?

+It’s a long process to learn how to bake with high-starch flour like cassava flour.
 It’s flour that makes the dough fragile if rolled too thin or too wide.
 Make sure you start with small tortillas, thicker, and oil the parchment paper very well for easy release on the pan.
+If it cracks, you can add more water to the dough.
+It can be that your dough is too dry as well.
+Also, you can patch the cracks by pressing small pieces of rolled dough on the holes.

 Did You Like This Recipe?